raynaluzier/artifactory-go-sdk/docs/tasks.md

 ## UploadArtifacts
-Takes in the Artifactory server's API address, Artifactory Identity token, image type (OVA, OVF, or VMTX), image name, source path of the new artifact (ex: c:\\lab or /lab), target path within Artifactory where the new artifact should be uploaded to (ex: /repo/opt-folder/), and optionally a file suffix if using the same artifact base name and needing to make it unique (ex: version, date, etc separated by '-').
+Takes in the Artifactory server's API address, Artifactory Identity token, image type (OVA, OVF, or VMTX), image name, source path of the new artifact (ex: c:\\lab or /lab), and target path within Artifactory where the new artifact should be uploaded to (ex: /repo/opt-folder/).

 The Global Variables `util.ServerApi` and `util.Token` are set by the function's inputs so these values can be used by the subsequent function calls without having to pass them in every time.